dekkerglen/CubeCobra/CONTRIBUTING.md

 ### What is Cube Cobra?

-The main goal with Cube Cobra is to create a cube management tool that doesn't need to be supplemented with any other tool such as excel, gatherer, or another cube management app.
+The main goal with Cube Cobra is to create the best cube management tool.
 I want to create a platform that is easy to use, that still has advanced features that allow users a high degree of freedom to organize and analyze their cube in a way that makes sense to them.
 I want to create the best possible platform for users to build, playtest, and share their cube.

 ### Why contribute?